ropnop/go-clr/README.md

 For more info and references, see [this blog post](todo).

 This was was a fun project and proof of concept, but the code is definitely not "production ready".
-It makes heavy use of `unsafe` and I've even noticed in my testing it's wildly unstable.
+It makes heavy use of `unsafe` and it's probably very unstable.
 I don't plan on supporting it much moving forward, but I wanted to share the code and knowledge to enable others to either contribute, or fork and make their own awesome tools.

 ## Installation and Usage